How we change what others think, feel, believe and do

 So what's this site about?
 You might well guess from the URL.
-It's about persuasion, in all its forms.
+It's about persuasion and general changing of minds, in all its forms.

 Changing others' minds is at the core of many professions and disciplines, from leadership to brand management to psychotherapy to sales.
 And although each has its body of knowledge, they all have much in common.

 So who are you, the peruser of this site? you might be a sales person, looking for deeper secrets (and there are plenty here and more to come).
 You might be a marketer, a teacher or another professional from our domains of knowledge.
 You may be a business leader or change agent.
 You may well work in a job not mentioned here, because every job has at least some element of persuasion.

 You may also be a student of persuasion and psychology.
 This site is based on much research, and the practical techniques are backed up with all of the main academic theories and research.
 If you want to reference pages here, please see the notes for students page.

 You might also be the victim or target of persuasion, as we all are, many times each and every day.
 Because if you can detect a trick or technique coming your way, you can avoid it, expose it, or play with the trickster, doubling back the deception and outplaying them at their own game.
 For this is the great leveller: if you try to deceive someone and they discover it, then the game ends there and then, and they may never trust you again.

 The author of this site is David Straker, an individual with a long background in a range of mind-changing areas, including (in no particular order) counseling, psychology, marketing, sales, education, business change, international management and consulting.
 Oh yes, and parenting.
 And four postgraduate qualifications in changing minds (M.Sc.
 Psychology, M.Sc.
 Management and Technology, Postgraduate Certificate in Education, and Diploma in Marketing).

 How do we do it?